moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 | Connectors do not propagate any results but attempt to connect the start and goal inputs provided by adjacent stages.
 | A connect stage often solves for a feasible trajectory between the start and goal states.

-| List of connecting stages provided by MTC :ref:`Connecting Stages`.
+| More information on connecting stages provided by MTC can be found here - :ref:`Connecting Stages`.

 Wrapper
 ^^^^^^^
 | Wrappers encapsulate another stage to modify or filter the results.
 | Example of wrapper - ``Compute IK`` for ``Generate Grasp Pose`` stage.
 A ``Generate Grasp Pose`` stage will produce cartesian pose solutions.
 By wrapping an ``Compute IK`` stage around ``Generate Pose`` stage, the cartesian pose solutions from ``Generate Pose`` stage can be used to produce IK solutions (i.e) produce joint state configuration of robot to reach the poses.

-| List of wrappers provided by MTC :ref:`Wrappers`.
+| More information on wrappers provided by MTC can be found here - :ref:`Wrappers`.

 MTC Containers
 ---------------